rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/MetadataKey.md

 - HIDE_CHART_LEGEND_NUMBER - Specifies whether to hide numbers in the chart legend component.
 - HIDE_CHART_LEGEND - Specifies whether to hide the chart legend component.
 - CUSTOM_CELL_TYPE - Specifies custom UI components to use for the column.
+- ORG_ID - Organization ID used in various queries.